daniel-yili-ye/SEC-Company-HQ-Scraper/README.md

 # SEC Web Scrapping Tool

-A command-line tool to match CIKs (Central Index Keys) to company headquarter locations from the [SEC EDGAR website](https://www.sec.gov/edgar/searchedgar/companysearch.html).
+A command-line tool to match CIKs (Central Index Keys) to company headquarter locations for that year from the [SEC EDGAR website](https://www.sec.gov/edgar/searchedgar/companysearch.html).

 ## Installation